Prediction: If you’re a sausage lover who hasn’t tried chorizo, you’ll be running out to find some after reading this.

-If you have a favorite Mexican dish, it can be made with chorizo—tortas (Mexican mayo, beans, jalapeno, lettuce, tomato, onions, avocado, and a protein layered between a traditional Mexican roll), tacos, tostadas, burritos, nachos, chilaquiles, and the list goes on.
+If you have a favorite Mexican dish, it can be made with chorizo.
+Think: tortas, tacos, fajitas, tostadas, burritos, nachos, chilaquiles, and more.

-One of the most beautiful aspects to chorizo is that it’s perfect for when you’re feeling creative.
-That means don’t consider it a meat that needs to strictly stay within the bounds of Mexican cuisine.
+One of the most beautiful aspects of chorizo is that it’s perfect for when you’re feeling creative.
+In fact, it doesn’t even have to strictly stay within the bounds of Mexican cuisine.

 “One of my favorite ways to use chorizo is in a stuffing for Thanksgiving turkey.
 You can do traditional components of stuffing, such as cooked cornbread, but then amp it up with chorizo,” says Sánchez.
 “It’s great when you pair it with something that doesn’t have a lot of inherent flavor, like chicken or turkey.”